UnfinishedStuff/Pimoroni_Pico_Display_Pack_documentation/README.md

 To help you use their Pico accessory boards Pimoroni have written software modules with examples.
 These are wrapped up with MicroPython into a custom firmware, which is quick and easy to install.
 This step-by-step guide for installing that firmware relates to the Raspberry Pi Pico, if you're using a different board refer to the manufacturer's instructions for installing new firmwares.

-1. Download the latest build of `pimoroni-pico` from [Pimoroni's releases page](https://github.com/pimoroni/pimoroni-pico/releases).
+1. Download the latest build of Pimoroni's Pico firmware from the Assets section of [the releases page](https://github.com/pimoroni/pimoroni-pico/releases).
 You want the `.uf2` file from the latest release, which currently is called `pimoroni-pico-micropython.uf2`.
 1. Unplug the Raspberry Pi Pico from your PC.
 2. While _holding the BOOTSEL button down_, plug the Pico back into your computer.
 The Pico should very quickly show up as an external storage drive called `RPI_RP2`.
 You can let go of the button now.
 3. Copy the `.uf2` file over to the `RPI-RP2` drive.
 A few seconds after the copying finishes the `RPI-RP2` drive should disappear, and the installation process is complete.